Frequently Asked Questions

 Do you test for Microdeletions?

+No, we do not offer this with either NIPT test.
 A microdeletion is the absence of a small piece of chromosome and is named by the area of the chromosome that is absent.
-The Harmony test can, for an additional cost, look for 22q11.2microdeletion, the most common genetic cause of intellectual disability and heart defects after Down syndrome.
-However, currently due to a lack of research into the reliability of this test Ultrasound Direct are not offering this as an additional option at this present time.
+Currently due to a lack of research into the reliability of this test Ultrasound Direct are not offering this as an additional option at this present time.

 The fetal cfDNA percentage on my NIPT results is X amount, is this a normal amount?